ibm-cloud-docs/dr-automation-powervs/FAQs.md

 Both offerings are available through a single IBM Cloud catalog experience.

-### How is HA software installed on PowerVS virtual machines?
+### How is HA configured on PowerVS virtual machines?
 {: #faq-ha-installation}

-HA software is installed by using an agent that runs on each selected PowerVS instance.
+HA software is configured by using an agent that runs on each selected PowerVS instance.

 The agent performs the following actions: